 Yes, we have 4 legged inhabitants here at the farm too!
 I’m sure that’s no surprise!
-We have a few horses and miniature horses as well as a few Nubian goats and some hair sheep – mostly Katahdin x – but a large portion of our efforts are directed at breeding purebred, registered Tamworth Swine.
+We have a few horses and miniature horses as well as a few Nubian goats and some hair sheep – mostly Katahdin x – but a large portion of our efforts are directed at breeding purebred, registered Tamworth Pigs.
 Yes, another heritage breed, and one well worth the effort!
 We are also raising the fabulous Dexter cow – the perfect bovine breed for small hold farmers!

-TAMWORTH SWINE: The beautiful red Tamworth pig is known traditionally as a ‘bacon pig’ because it’s meat is less fatty than ‘lard pig’ varieties.
-They are particularly known for great-tasting, lean meat with good texture.
+TAMWORTH PIGS: The beautiful red Tamworth pig is known traditionally as a ‘bacon pig’ because it’s meat is less fatty than ‘lard pig’ varieties.
+They are particularly known for their great-tasting, leaner meat with good texture.
 The breed has a history as a British forest pig that grazes, and this foraging ability gives the fresh Tamworth meat a distinctive flavourful taste.
 It may take a bit longer to grow a Tamworth to market weight, but the flavour of the meat alone makes this heritage breed worth the effort.
 Tamworths are hardy, with good farrowing and mothering capabilities, and they perform very well outdoors, especially when grazing on pasture.

 DEXTER CATTLE: Dexter cattle are the smallest of the European cattle breeds, being about half the size of a traditional Hereford and about one third the size of a Friesian (Holstein) milking cow.
 They were considered a rare breed of cattle, until recently, but are now considered a recovering breed by the American Livestock Breeds Conservancy.
 The Dexter breed originated in Ireland.